sophice/ahk-hide-volume-osd/README.md

 # Known issues

 - Must be run every time you reboot, cannot permanently hide the volume osd.
+- Only tested on Windows 10, please let me know if it works in Windows 8 and 11.

 # Potential future improvements